UNM-CARC/QuickBytes/GATK_QuickByte.md

 		-O $src/gvcfs/${}_raw.g.vcf.gz \
 		-ERC GVCF'

-If you are dealing with large files, HaplotypeCaller may take longer than your walltime!
-We'll fix this by breaking the job into multiple intervals, which will be every contig in our reference.
-This can be parallelized very efficiently across many cores:
+If you are dealing with large files, HaplotypeCaller may take longer than your walltime.
+The Scatter-gather Parallel section will outline how to fix that by breaking the job into multiple intervals.

-	# make our interval list
-	cut -f 1 ${reference}.fa.fai > $src/intervals.list

-	mkdir ${src}/gvcfs/${sample}
-	cat $src/intervals.list | env_parallel --sshloginfile $PBS_NODEFILE \
-		'gatk --java-options "-Xmx6g" HaplotypeCaller \
-		-R ${reference}.fa \
-		-I $src/bams/${sample}_recal.bam \
-		-O $src/gvcfs/${sample}/${sample}_{}_raw.g.vcf.gz \
-		-L {} \
-		-ERC GVCF'

-We'll then combine every GVCF for a given sample.
-Note that this step isn't as efficient for parallelization, and is shown for a single sample here.
-If you need to checkpoint after the HaplotypeCaller step, you can request fewer nodes for this and future steps:

-	${sample}_interval_list=""
-	while read interval; do
-		${sample}_interval_list="${${sample}_interval_list}-V ${src}/gvcfs/${sample}/${sample}_${interval}_raw.g.vcf.gz "
-	done < $src/intervals.list
-	gatk CombineGVCFs \
-		-R ${reference}.fna \
-		${${sample}_interval_list} \
-		-O $src/gvcfs/${sample}_raw.g.vcf.gz'

 ### Consolidating and Genotyping ###

 This next step has two options, GenomicsDBImport and CombineGVCFs.
 GATK recommends GenomicsDBImport, as it is more efficient for large datasets, but it performs poorly on references with many contigs.
 CombineGVCFs takes a lot of memory for datasets with many samples.
 Overall, it seems that GenomicsDBImport is more suited for model organisms, while CombineGVCFs is more convenient for non-model organisms (which often have smaller projects and less contiguous references).
-If in doubt, I'd say go with GenomicsDBImport.
+If in doubt, I'd say go with CombineGVCFs, which is much easier to implement.
 Note that GenomicsDBImport must have intervals (generally corresponding to contigs or chromosomes) specified.
 GenomicsDBImport can take a file specifying GVCFs, but because CombineGVCFs cannot we just make a list of samples to combine programmatically and plug it in.
 Here is how we generate that command:

 	gvcf_names=""
 	while read sample; do